rarebreed/decipher/README.md

 This project uses gradle, and specifically some advanced gradle with multiprojects and build scripts that define gradle extensions.

+### common-kotlin-lib

+The `common-kotlin-lib` subproject is a custom gradle plugin, that when included in the `plugins` section, will automatically add kotlin dependencies and plugins, and some very common dependencies (eg, jackson).
+This custom plugin can also be used as a template to build other custom plugins and new tasks.

 ## Jupyter and Zeppelin

 The nature of decipher is educational, so notebooks are a great boon with this.
 Examples of